 What does billing in advance mean?
 What is it?

-Currently when someone signs up to Xero we don’t send them an invoice until they have used Xero for a month.
-From 1 August 2017, all new customers that subscribe directly to Xero and have never paid Xero directly for a subscription in the past, will be billed for their first month when they first sign up.
+Currently, when someone signs up to Xero, we don’t send them an invoice until they have used Xero for a month.
+From 1 August 2017, all new customers who subscribe directly to Xero and have never paid Xero directly for a subscription in the past will be billed for their first month when they first sign up.

-How does it work when paying for payroll (in NZ & UK) or UK bank feeds
+How does it work when paying for payroll (in NZ and UK) or UK bank feeds?